Filter by Category:

 Sorting different words by sounds they make is a great way to increase awareness of phonics.
 However, for the earliest readers, sorting picture-based words allows students to focus solely on more sophisticated phonics sounds than they may be ready to read in letter form.
 To execute a sound sort, students:

-- Place the category labels across the top of the three-column sorting template.
+- Place the category labels across the top of the two-column sorting template.

-- Pick up a picture saying the name of the picture (i.e., dragon).
+- Pick up a picture saying the name of the picture (i.e., block).